nlpfromscratch/nlp-llms-resources/README.md

 * [Stable Diffusion](https://stability.ai/stablediffusion): The open model from Stability AI that brought AI-generated images to the forefront.
 Official [Github repo here](https://github.com/CompVis/stable-diffusion), and (one of many) [Hugging Face Space](https://huggingface.co/spaces/stabilityai/stable-diffusion) here (for SD 2.1).
+* [Deepfloyd Lab](https://www.deepfloyd.ai/): Multimodal research AI lab that is a part of Stability AI, has released the [IF Pixel Diffusion model](https://stability.ai/news/deepfloyd-if-text-to-image-model), which does much better on complex image generations such as those involving text.
 * [Finetune Stable Diffusion Models with DDPO via TRL](https://huggingface.co/blog/trl-ddpo): Blog post from Hugging Face on fine-tuning SD with reinforcement learning and Denoising Diffusion Policy Optimization (DDPO).
 * [Fast Stable Diffusion XL on TPU v5e](https://huggingface.co/spaces/google/sdxl): Hugging Face space with hosted SDXL on TPU for free and fast generation of high quality (1024x1024) images.
 * [SDXL in 4 steps with Latent Consistency LoRAs](https://huggingface.co/blog/lcm_lora): Distilling Stable Diffusion XL with Latent Consistency LoRA for highly compute-optimized synthetic image generation.